H3llKa1ser/SOC-Assistant-Guide/Email Security/Email X-Headers.md

 #### 5) X-Ymail-OSG: To understand this custom X-header, let’s break down its name.
 YMail stands for Yahoo Mail, while OSG stands for Outbound Spam Guard, so by breaking down the name, we can conclude that this X-header is related to the spam guard solution implemented by the Yahoo email service provider

-## Cited by: Effective Threat Investigation for SOC Analysts by Mostafa Yahia
+## Cited from: Effective Threat Investigation for SOC Analysts by Mostafa Yahia